openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_system.rst

 Expected results
 ################

-Instance should get ping responce from 8.8.8.8 or any other IP outside the cloud.
+Instance should get ping response from 8.8.8.8 or any other IP outside the cloud.
-External (HOST) machine should get rping responce from instance.
+External (HOST) machine should get rping response from instance.